-Headquartered in Grandville, Michigan, First United Credit Union has recently expanded its field of membership (FOM), with individuals who live, work, worship, or attend school anywhere in the state of Michigan eligible to join.
+Headquartered in Grandville, Michigan, First United Credit Union’s field of membership (FOM) is community based, with individuals who live, work, worship, or attend school anywhere in the state of Michigan eligible to join.

 A share savings account is the first account you’ll open to be part of the First United family.
 The only requirement is maintaining a $5 deposit.
 This enables you to take part in our full line of financial services.

 Opening a CD Special can be done at the Grandville branch or by phone.
 According to CSR, after a new membership application has been approved, a CD can be opened over the phone.
 Funding a CD can done by ACH, wire transfer, check, or internal transfer, with maturing funds distributed through the same four methods.

 First United is a member of the CO-OP ATM network and the Xtend Shared Branch network.

 Xtend Shared Branches offer you the convenience of a

 First United Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.57% (excellent) based on March 31, 2021 data.
 In the past year, First United has increased its total non-brokered deposits by $5.51 million, an excellent annual growth rate of 15.64%.
 Please refer to our financial overview of First United Credit Union (NCUA Charter # 68640) for more details.